gran-software-solutions/time-tracker-lp/src/pages/privacy-policy.md

 ---
-layout: default
+layout: '../layouts/Base.astro'
+title: Privacy Policy
 ---

 # Privacy Policy For GRAN Software Solutions GmbH

 Effective: 10.10.2024

 This privacy policy applies to you if you use any of our services and products (including our websites and blogs).

-# Data controller
+## Data controller

 The data controller responsible for processing your information is GRAN Software Solutions GmbH, located at Am Hamburger Bahnhof 3 ℅ Glazewski, 10557 Berlin, Germany.

-# How to contact GRAN
+## How to contact GRAN

 You can contact us via email [hello@gransoftware.de](mailto:hello@gransoftware.de).

-# Children
+## Children

 Our services and products, including websites and blogs, are not intended for individuals under the age of 18\.
 If we become aware that we have inadvertently collected personal data from such individuals, we will take immediate steps to delete that information.
 If you believe that we may be in possession of personal data from individuals under 18, please notify us promptly at hello@gransoftware.de.

-# Data we collect
+## Data we collect

-## Personal data we get directly from you
+### Personal data we get directly from you

 User Information \- When you create an account in any of our products or services, we collect certain personal data, including but not limited to your e-mail address, first and last name, timezone. (collectively referred to as “User